chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 Press the `Install` button to initiate the upload and install of chARpack.

 ### Android
-Download chARpack's Andriod build (link TBA) and extract the archive.
+Download chARpack's Android build (link TBA) and extract the archive.
 To be able to install chARpack to your Meta Quest device, you need to download and install the <a href="https://developer.oculus.com/downloads/package/oculus-developer-hub-win" target="_blank">Meta Quest Developer Hub</a>.
 In the developer hub, navigate to `Device Manager` in the side bar.
 Here you can add your device and turn on the **Developer Mode**.